Senators slip past Canadiens in overtime

 Ottawa's Jean-Gabriel Pageau tallied his 13th goal, giving him an NHL-best 10 in November -- one more than Edmonton's Connor McDavid.
 The 10 goals are the most by an Ottawa player in November since Daniel Alfredsson netted 10 in 2007.

 Craig Anderson made 35 saves as Ottawa won for the sixth time in eight games.
 Nick Suzuki scored for the Canadiens, who were playing the first of five straight at home.
-Montreal took its third consecutive loss.
+Montreal took its third consecutive loss (0-2-1).

 Playing on consecutive nights for the first time this season, Price recorded 22 saves.
 The backstop had 21 saves in a 5-2 loss at Columbus on Tuesday.
 Montreal honored its legendary center and new Hockey Hall of Famer Guy Carbonneau, 59, before the game.
 He was the club's last captain to win a Stanley Cup, leading the Canadiens to the 1992-93 title.